microsoft/datashaper/docs/resources/codebook.md

 # Codebook

-A Codebook defines the schema for [data table](./datatable.md) columns.
+A **codebook** defines the schema for [data table](./datatable.md) columns.
 Each column can define such attributes as the core data type, data nature, and units.

 ## Schema values